COSC203 Web, Databases, and Networks

 • "message-other" otherwise.

-• Messages you send will dissapear as they aren’t actually sent to the server (yet)
+• Messages you send will scroll off the top of the page since they aren’t actually being sent to the server (yet).

 • If you did everything right the chat log will grow infinitely 😒